TheOdinProject/curriculum/web_development_101/the_front_end/project_html_css.md

 * If you want to see the art of CSS, check out the [CSS Zen Garden](http://www.csszengarden.com/), which collects submissions that use identical HTML and modify only the CSS but turn out wildly different (and beautiful).
 * Read through [Shay Howe's HTML&CSS Tutorial](http://learn.shayhowe.com/html-css/terminology-syntax-intro).
 Lesson 1 gives a solid overview and you can do the whole thing for a more in-depth understanding.
-* Learn more about GitHub using [this tutorial](https://try.github.io) or read more in [this article](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1).
+* Learn more about GitHub using [this tutorial](https://try.github.io) or read more in [](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1).